erictt/computer-science-learning/source/_posts/cs6210/lesson-06.md

 <img src="https://i.imgur.com/dNnZ6w1.jpg" style="width: 800px" />

-* Virtual memory management is part of the Spring OS kernel.
-* The VMM is responsible for managing the linear address space of each process.
+* **Virtual Memory Manager (VMM)**: The VMM is responsible for managing the linear address space of a process by dividing it into regions and mapping those **memory regions** to specific **memory objects**.
-* The VMM breaks this linear address space into **memory regions** (sets of pages with different sizes).
-* These memory regions are mapped to different **memory objects**.
-* These memory objects are the mechanism by which parts of the address space <u>can be mapped into different **backing entities**</u> (e.g. desk, file system, etc.).
+	* The abstraction of a memory object allows a region of virtual memory to be associated with a backing file, or swap space on the disk.

 #### Pager Object

 <img src="https://i.imgur.com/orpJYt3.jpg" style="width: 800px" />

-* The **Pager Object** is responsible for establishing the connection between virtual memory and physical memory.
-* The Pager Object makes sure that a memory object has a representation in the physical memory.
-* The Pager Object will create a cache object representation for the memory object in the DRAM.
-* The Pager Object gives the ability to have different regions of the linear address space of a given process by associating different pager objects with each of the regions that correspond to a particular memory object.
-* These associations between region and memory objects can be dynamically created.
-* The same memory object can have <u>distinct cache representations on different physical memory spaces</u>.
-* The Pager Objects **maintains the coherence of these different cache objects** if needed.
-    * Each pager objects within Pager ensure the consistency.
+* **Pager objects**: Pager objects establish the connection between virtual memory (memory objects) and physical memory (cached object representations in DRAM).
+They are responsible for ensuring that memory objects are brought into physical memory when the process needs to access a particular region of its address space.
+* **Cached object representations**: When a pager object maps a memory object to a region of the address space, it creates a cached object representation in DRAM.
+This allows the process to access that portion of its address space.
+- **Shared memory objects**: It is possible for a memory object to be shared between two different address spaces.
+In this case, distinct pager objects are responsible for managing the coherence of the cached representations of the shared memory object in the two address spaces.

 #### Summary